 Resources for scheduling your vaccination or COVID-19 test

-All guests and staff are required to wear masks at all times in the Ordway, regardless of vaccination status, except when actively eating or drinking in lobbies.
-Given the transmissibility of the Omicron variant, the Arts Partnership has updated its mask policy to require non-cloth masks such as N95, KN95, KF94, and surgical masks.
+All guests and staff are currently required to wear non-cloth masks at all times in the Ordway, regardless of vaccination status, except when actively eating or drinking in lobbies.
+This includes masks such as N95, KN95, KF94, and surgical masks.
 Non-cloth masks will be available at the Ordway upon arrival if needed, courtesy of the Art Partners.